-Before your house can be sold at a foreclosure sale, you must get some sort of formal notice about the foreclosure.
+Before a bank can sell your house at a foreclosure sale, you will get some sort of formal notice about the foreclosure.
 The kind of notice you will get depends on whether the foreclosure is judicial or nonjudicial, and what your state’s foreclosure laws require.

-In almost all judicial foreclosure states, if the judge orders the foreclosure sale, you’ll get a notice telling you when and where the sale will take place.
-In Connecticut and Vermont, however, the judge can transfer title to the property as part of the judgment of foreclosure—there is no foreclosure sale.
+In almost all judicial foreclosures, if the judge orders the foreclosure sale, you’ll get a notice telling you when and where the sale will take place.
+In Connecticut and Vermont, though, the judge can transfer title to the property as part of the judgment of foreclosure—there is no foreclosure sale.